LibreTexts/ngshare/api-specifications.md

 ### Student ID
 The ID given to a student.
 For example, "doe_jane".

-### Root user
+### Admin user
-Root user have special privilege on ngshare (e.g. create / delete courses)
+Admin users have special privilege on ngshare (e.g. create / delete courses).
+ The list of admin users can be set by `--admins=` argument in ngshare or vngshare.

 ### Timestamp
 A timestamp of when a user initiates the assignment submission process.
 It follows the [format](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) `"%Y-%m-%d %H:%M:%S.%f %Z"`.
 For example, "2020-01-30 10:30:47.524219 UTC".